 A person that is walking down the street or jogging may not have much time to assess the situation at hand before a dog strikes.
 Here are some strategies for protecting your body as much as possible.

 - Quickly judge the weight and height of the dog.
 If it's a mini dog, chances are the dog will be toward the back of the legs or feet.
 If it's a large dog, you have to react quickly in order to protect yourself.

-- If possibly, tuck yourself head under criss cross arms and roll into a ball.
+- If possible, tuck yourself head under criss-cross arms and roll into a ball.
 Lay still.
 Fighting back will cause worse bites.

 - If you feel comfortable with the dog's size and think you can take it on, it's ok to fight back.
 It's just when a dog is much larger and you don't have much of a chance, if you start fighting it, the wounds will be worse than if you stop moving.

 - Dogs are prey driven.
 They fight until the prey stops moving.
 Think of yourself as a rabbit.
 It's no longer a challenge for a dog when the prey stops moving.